Frequently Asked Questions

-We can perform standard data management such as uniform datetime stamps, numeric normalizations, mapping to common concepts.
-If you require extensive data cleaning, we can accommodate that in collaboration with trusted service partners.
+If you require extensive data quality analysis, cleaning and structuring, we can accommodate that in collaboration with trusted service partners.

 How does my data get into a data node?

-Our platform has a data mapping/configuration layer which loads data from tabular data sources (e.g. CSV, SQL), and can either instantly load data as-is, or perform industry-standard joins and transformations to make data analysis-ready.
+The Tag.bio platform has a low-code data mapping/configuration layer which extracts data from tabular data sources (e.g. CSV, SQL), and can either instantly load data as-is, or perform industry-standard joins and transformations to make data analysis-ready.
 If your data source is stored in an industry-standard system/schema (e.g. OMOP, VCF), Tag.bio provides turnkey data mapping to instantly launch a data node with that data.

-How long does it take you to create a node?
+How long does it take to create a data node?

-How long does it take to make a new analysis app?
+How long does it take to produce a new analysis app?

-Typically, the process takes thirty minutes to a couple of hours depending on the complexity of the questions.
+Typically, the process takes thirty minutes to a couple of hours depending on the complexity, novelty, and scope of questions to answer.
 For example, apps that provide a straightforward summary of variables take around thirty minutes to develop.
 Apps that integrate novel algorithms, visualizations and utilize R/Python plugins can take 2 to 20 hours.